Rays’ Blake Snell says ‘I’m not playing unless I get mine’

-Tampa Bay Rays All-Star pitcher Blake Snell says he will not take the mound this year if his pay is cut further, proclaiming: “I’m not playing unless I get mine.”
+ST. PETERSBURG, Fla.
+(AP) — Tampa Bay Rays All-Star pitcher Blake Snell says he will not take the mound this year if his pay is cut further, proclaiming: “I’m not playing unless I get mine.”

 “I’m not splitting no revenue.
 I want all mine,” the 2018 AL Cy Young Award winner said on a Twitch stream Wednesday.
 “Bro, y’all got to understand, too, because y’all going to be like: ‘Bro, play for the love of the game.
 Man, what’s wrong with you, bro?
 Money should not be a thing.’
 Bro, I’m risking my life.
 What do you mean, ‘It should not be a thing?’
 It 100% should be a thing.”